Lex Hilliard: Minnesota Vikings

 Hilliard signed with the Minnesota Vikings on March 18, 2012.
 On August 31, 2012, as the Vikings reduced their roster down to league maximum of 53 players, he was released.

 New England Patriots

 On September 4, 2012, Hilliard signed with the New England Patriots.
 He was released on September 19, 2012.
 During his short tenure with the Patriots, Hilliard played in two games recording one rush attempt for two yards.

 New York Jets

 Hillard was signed by the New York Jets on October 2, 2012.
 Hilliard was placed on injured reserve on August 21, 2013, after fracturing his right scapula in practice.

+Personal life

+Hilliard was one of the victims of professional scam artist/fraudster Peggy Ann Fulford (Peggy King, Peggy Williams, Peggy Ann Barard, etc.), losing $130 thousand, amongst the $5.79 million in total she stole from him and other athletes.
+Hilliard had met Fulford through his then-teammate, Ricky Williams.
+Fulford, who was indicted by the FBI in December 2016, continued her criminal activity until sentenced in February 2018 to 10 years in prison and full financial restitution to her victims.